 It is the responsibility of the Lecture and Fine Arts Committee to encourage unique and innovative programs; to coordinate cross-campus collaboration and resource sharing; and to help facilitate connections between the academic program and campus events.
 The purpose of the LFA funds is to encourage programming that supports our academic and cultural life at Luther.
 The Committee welcomes and assesses applications for funding for campus events, in amounts up to $1000 per event.
 All faculty and administrative staff members in the Luther community may submit proposals to the LFA Committee to request funds for specific events.
-Students who wish to submit proposals may do so in conjunction with a faculty or staff member who agrees to oversee and submit the application and administer the budget for the event.
 In general, LFA will not provide ongoing annual or biennial funding.

 Funding of proposals is not automatic.
 It is the role of the LFA Committee to promptly evaluate proposals on:

 The likelihood of a favorable response to a proposal is enhanced by evidence of realistic and careful planning and by supporting materials submitted with the proposal.
 Proposals should include at least one opportunity available to the entire campus community.

 The LFA budget is divided into five categories